Reply To: Were people friendlier in the past than they are today?

 TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing › Were people friendlier in the past than they are today? › Reply To: Were people friendlier in the past than they are today?

-In my childhood, recalls from my grandparents about their old stories, even smallest details, had all left a deep impression on me.
-Those stories presented pure and close relationships in the twentieth century.
-However, despite more social connections through Internet nowadays, relations among people seem to be drifting away.
+In my childhood, recalls from my grandparents about their old stories, even smallest details, have [ tense error ] all left a deep impression on me.
+Those stories presented purer and closer relationships (at that time)[unclear/too generic ].
+However, relations among people are drifting away nowadays, though they are (geologically more connected)[unclear ].
 Therefore, I have to admit that people in the past were friendlier than people are now.

 First, human relationships become more complex (in terms of business)[unclear ].
 In today’s money-oriented world, friendships may be built on the basis of business profits.
 People are gradually getting accustomed to such a modern way of making friends.
 In most cases, once (completing commercial bargains, the established trust )[logical confusion ]could readily collapse.
 (Invisible to trust forces people to wear a smiling mask and communicate unfaithfully.)[hard to read ] Therefore, distinguishing between true and fake friendships becomes difficult.

 Besides, heavy burdens from work make time too limited for people to express friendliness.
 After all, everyone has to cherish time to fight for their survival.
 In order to meet deadlines, people prioritize